ethmarks/ethmarks.github.io/content/blog/classlessspearmint.md

 > I'm providing you with two CSS files.
 One, Yorha, is classless and has a beige theme.
 The other, Spearmint, is not classless and has a sleek teal theme.
 I want you to make a new CSS file: a classless sleek teal theme.
 In other words, follow the format of Yorha but the aesthetic of Spearmint.
 Make sure that all elements styled in Yorha show up in your CSS.

 It spat out 383 lines of CSS.
-I call it `classlessspearmint.css` (a fairly obvious wordplay on 'classless' and 'colourlessspearmint').
+I call it `classlessspearmint.css`.

 I was impressed by how good of a job Gemini did.
 It followed my site's aesthetic pretty well, and also added support for a bunch of HTML features that I never use and didn't implement, like the `<mark>` tag that highlights text.